griffin-stewie/iOSScreenShotHelper/README.markdown

 ## Preferences ##

 Currently there is no preference user interface.
-You can change directory of saving screen shots following command with terminal.app.
+You can change directory of saving screen shots following command with terminal.app and restart iOS simulator.

 > defaults write ~/Library/Application\ Support/iOSScreenShotHelper/iOSScreenShotHelper ScreenShotSaveFilePath "PATH FOR SCREEN SHOTS"